Deep Blue (great white shark): Interactions with humans

-Despite the large size of Deep Blue, she has been filmed non-aggressively approaching one diver and even tolerating the presence of other scuba divers in the area, even allowing free diver and model Ocean Ramsey, to hold on to one of her fins while swimming with her.
+Despite the large size of Deep Blue, she has been filmed not aggressively at all approaching one diver and even tolerating the presence of other scuba divers close by, even allowing free diver and model Ocean Ramsey, to hold on to one of her fins while swimming with her.
 However, multiple sources disputed that the shark encountered by Ramsey was Deep Blue and was more likely to be Haole Girl.
 Prior to this interaction, the shark is said to have already fed on some of the whale carcass, which may have contributed to her placid behavior around the divers.

 When Deep Blue was filmed in Mexico a few years before, she was seen calmly swimming around the shark cage and only taking curious bites at the cage; she did not attack Padillo, who had been on top of the cage and exposed.
 The diver was even able to touch her fin, stating he was trying to push her away from the cage.